department-of-veterans-affairs/vets-design-system-documentation/src/_components/card.md

 ### Communicating status

+* Use the [Tag component]({{ site.baseurl }}/components/tag) to communicate status.
-If you are using color as a supplementary status indicator, make sure your color choices are accessible and intuitive.
+* If you are using color as a supplementary status indicator, make sure your color choices are accessible and intuitive.
 Never rely on color alone to communicate status.

 ### Calls to action